 Franchisees nationwide are in the process of updating their dealerships to comply with dealer re-imaging programs.
 There are corporate guidelines for everything from site layout, floor plans, signage, lighting, furniture, and finishes.
 Involving an architect and engineer early on can avoid headaches down the road.

-Here’s a Q&A with Justin Ross, PE, on what to consider when re-imaging your dealership.
+Here’s a Q&A on what to consider when re-imaging your dealership.

 WHAT ARE SOME OF THE CHALLENGES THAT FRANCHISEES FACE WHEN UPGRADING THEIR PROPERTY AND/OR BUILDING?

 Dealerships are franchise-driven.
 As a result, the owner is not always in the driver’s seat when it comes to meeting corporate standards on building enhancements or expansions.
 It can take a decent chunk of change, possibly millions of dollars, to meet standards for upgrades, remodels, or a new site.
 Corporate guidelines may be so specific that it can be nearly impossible to customize them to meet the individual dealer’s needs.
 A dealer may be able to temporarily delay a remodel to preserve capital, but eventually progress becomes inevitable.
 On the other hand, some dealers may volunteer to make improvements as they know it will increase their sales, which increases the volume of service and warranty work—the true heart of the business.

 WHAT TYPE OF CONSULTING DO I NEED (ARCHITECTURE, ENGINEER, CONTRACTOR..)?